spurs v crystal palace match reports

 This Division Two derby ended up all square with Terry Venables' Palace side worth their point.

-In the second period, Pratt and McAllister hit the woodwork, Burns saved with his legs from Taylor, while Daines had to be on his mettle to save from Silkman to protect the point we took from the match at the end.
+In the second period, Pratt hit the bar with a 20 yard drive, then Harkouk hooked a good chance wide before Burns saved with his legs from Taylor to squirm the ball just wide of the post, while Daines had to be on his mettle to save from Silkman to protect the point we took from the match at the end.

 Teams :